-The registration of psychotherapists in Ontario has its foundation in candidates meeting established eligibility requirements.
-Once registered, Registered Psychotherapists work within their scope of practice and boundaries of competence without any restriction on geographic location or particular setting.
+The registration of counselling therapists has its foundation in candidates meeting established eligibility requirements.
+Once registered, counselling therapists work within their scope of practice and boundaries of competence without any restriction on geographic location or particular setting.
 The registration examination aligns with this regulatory fact.
-While the examination provides a variety of settings, it is the professionbased competencies that are being assessed in each simulation.
+While the examination provides a variety of settings, it is the profession-based competencies that are being assessed in each simulation.
 The settings are provided to offer context to the test-taker and to address the variety of clients and systems that entry-to-practice practitioners may experience and the need for them to provide good client care based on professional competencies.